Ranagol/webpage-template/readme.md

 Xdebug is set to work.
 It works when the app runs through Docker, it will not work for your local Xammp + MySQL enviroment.

-## 2.2 Run this app with PHP server for the first time
-- start your xampp and sql (apache is not needed)
-- connect the app to your database.
-Use the .env file for sensitive database credentials.
-Of course, this db must be created first.
-- in the terminal, run 'composer migrate'.
-This will create a users table in the db, necesary for user login and registration.
-- Go to webpage-template/public dir.
-With terminal.
-Type 'php -S localhost:8889'
-- Then just go to http://localhost:8889